gastondeboni/NN-polar-decoding-equations/README.md

 4) Open estimator_training.py, select the training SNR (must be a list that contains SNRs you have generated previously) and other parameters.
 5) Run.

+Alternatively, you can use the models already in the repo to build your decoder for polar code generated using a kernel of size 16.

 ## Reference
 The paper is currently under review for ISIT 2025.